AGDMC/amanda-collantes-capstone/Capstone Proposal.md

 EduConnect

+Edu Hub
+Educator Network
+EduCollab
+TeachHub
+EdUnity
+LearnLink
+EduSphere
+EduShare
+EduReach
+TeachTogether

 ## Overview

 EduConnect is a networking and resource-sharing platform designed for teachers, educators.
 It aims to provide a collaborative space for education professionals to share ideas, connect, and access valuable resources, ultimately enhancing the quality of education for students through the use of technology.

 ### Problem

-As an experienced teacher, education consultant, and operational manager for over 8 years, the need for an alternative learning and networking space became apparent.
+As an experienced teacher, education consultant, and operational manager for under 8 years, the need for an alternative learning and networking space became apparent.
 EduConnect addresses the challenges of traditional networking by offering a digital platform where education professionals can share insights, collaborate on projects, and access a wealth of resources to improve their teaching methodologies.

 ### User Profile